ctrl-alt-del/devenv/README.md

 Git is a distributed version control and code management system.
 You can learn more detail about it on its [homepage](http://git-scm.com/).

 ## Gitk
+Gitk is an UI for git.

 ## SmartGit
+Similar to Gitk, SmartGit is an UI for git too, yet it has more functionalities than Gitk.

 ## Curl
+## Wget

 ## Ruby
 ## devkit
 ## Rails